Product Tour · Feedtracks

 Reply

-• Click a comment bubble to open the thread and add your reply.
+• Click a comment bubble to open the thread and add your reply (text only for now).

 Video: Precision timestamped commenting on the waveform lets clients and collaborators pinpoint specific moments in your mix for feedback.
 No more vague "around 1:30" references.